EliotKhachi/publicZk/202206111941/README.md

 Also, you must edit your Nginx configuration to listen on the HTTPS port, 443, and to point to your nginx.key and nginx-certificate.crt files.

+## Prequisites
+You must have port 443 already opened for inbound traffic to your server.
+This is configured on the server side, i.e. on AWS --> [202206100433](../202206100433) - Create a Security Group

 ## References
 [Tech Expert Tips - Enable HTTPS on Nginx](https://techexpert.tips/nginx/enable-https-nginx/)